camwebb/shiba/src/README.md

 ## Island Biogeography features

-Both the size of an ancestral area and its degree of isolation from other areas will strongly influence the liklihood that an ancestral taxon distribution included it or not.
-To incorporate these data, `SHIBA` conatains a basic Island Biogeography model, with functions similar to those proposed in the classic MacArthur and Wilson model: extinction of a lineage on an island is inversely related to its area, while dispersal probability into and out of an island is inversely
+Both the size of an ancestral area and its degree of isolation from other areas will strongly influence the likelihood that an ancestral taxon distribution included it or not.
+To incorporate these data, `SHIBA` contains a basic Island Biogeography model, with functions similar to those proposed in the classic MacArthur and Wilson model: extinction of a lineage on an island is inversely related to its area, while dispersal probability into and out of an island is inversely